-Now one of the largest Indigenous businesses in Australia, ALPA employs around 780 people and 612 of these are Indigenous.
+Now one of the largest Aboriginal businesses in Australia, ALPA employs around 780 people and 612 of these are Aboriginal.
 Its operations include 25 remote retail stores, an enterprise RTO, delivery of employment services and community-based social enterprises.

 Runner up: Carpentaria Disability Services

 Carpentaria Disability Services (CDS) builds community capacity by supporting the training, mentoring and employment of people from culturally diverse backgrounds.
-Around 80 per cent of staff are from non-English speaking backgrounds, including Indigenous people and refugees and migrants.
+Around 80% of staff are from non-English speaking backgrounds, including Aboriginal people and refugees and migrants.
 The service works collaboratively with BCS Training to deliver certificate and diploma qualifications in community services.

-CDS is proud that 90 per cent of its workforce is qualified at the Certificate III level and higher.
+CDS is proud that 90% of its workforce is qualified at the Certificate III level and higher.
 It continues to build capacity by giving program managers the opportunity to become workforce trainers and assessors.
 Three members of staff have so far achieved this qualification.
 This gives CDS the ability to deliver internal competency-based training and assessment tailored to staff requirements.

 CDS credits its commitment to increasing the professional training of staff to its reputation as an employer of choice.
-It no longer needs to advertise for support workers as competition for vacancies is high and staff retention has increased since the increased investment in vocational education and training.
+It no longer needs to advertise for support workers as competition for vacancies is high and staff retention has increased since the increased investment in VET.

 Winner: HiQA Geotechnical

-HiQA Geotechnical provides a quality control service to the civil construction industry, testing construction materials such as soils, concrete, aggregate and asphalt throughout the Northern Territory.
-The company began in 2008 as a one-person operation and now has 18 full time employees in Darwin, Katherine and Alice Springs.
+HiQA Geotechnical provides a quality control service to the civil construction industry, testing construction materials such as soils, concrete, aggregate and asphalt throughout the NT.
+The company began in 2008 as a one-person operation and now has 18 full-time employees in Darwin, Katherine and Alice Springs.